emmtte/exif/readme.md

 * Fix automatically EXIF DateTimeGPS with DateTimeOriginal if exists or else with directory name
 * Rename photo files with an unique name ````yyyy-MM-ddThh:mm:ss.JPG````
 * Create Google Photos Albums with the directory's name ````yyyy-MM-dd *````
 * Upload photos into the appropriate Album
-* Choose either to correct photos and upload them or only to correct photos
+* Choose either to correct the photo's metadata and upload them or only to correct them

 ## Prerequisite
 #### Download and Install Node.js